rlauer6/openbedrock/README.md

 ### Differences Between the CPAN Distribution and Manual Installation

-The manual installation method assumes you are trying install all of the components of Bedrock in order to create a web application.
+The manual installation method assumes you are trying to install all of the components of Bedrock in order to create a web application.
 Accordingly, a manual install will by default, install an Apache virtual host and all of the necessary Apache configuration files